hyper-potato/hyper-potato.github.io/2020-04-05-when-we-are-under-quarantine/index.md

 ### Most average songs

-eg the songs with the least distance from every other song:
+i.e. the songs with the least distance from every other song:

 ```python
 tracks_w_features_encoded_product \